archcraft-os/archcraft/README.md

 + After installing Archcraft, run `sudo pacman -Syy` to sync pacman database.
 + If polybar is not showing some icons properly, run `~/.config/polybar/fix_modules.sh` to fix **Battery** & **Network** Modules.
 + You need to enable **os-prober** for Archcraft to detect other installed OS.
 Edit `/etc/default/grub` file and uncomment `#GRUB_DISABLE_OS_PROBER=false`, then run `sudo grub-mkconfig -o /boot/grub/grub.cfg` to regenerate grub config file.
-+ Update the lockscreen according to your screen resolution with `betterlockscreen -u /usr/share/backgrounds/wal_10.jpg` if it's messed up.
++ Update the lock screen according to your screen resolution with `betterlockscreen -u /usr/share/backgrounds/wal_10.jpg` if it's messed up.